vichu1988/atomic-react/README.md

 `$npm start`

 ## Contribution
-Fork the repo add your code send me a PR.
+Fork the repo add your code send us a PR.